VADL-24-45/FullScaleLaunch/README.md

-# IMU Operation Procedure
+# Full-Scale Launch Operation Procedure

-This repository provides a structured process for running and testing an Inertial Measurement Unit (IMU) system on a Raspberry Pi via Visual Studio Code (VS Code).

 > **Disclaimer**
 > Any test performed, including mishandling of electronics or causing software issues, is done at the operator’s own risk.
 The operator bears full responsibility for any failures or damages.